Tunisia’s ex-president Ben Ali dies

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TUNIS: Former Tunisian president Zine El Abidine Ben Ali, the first leader to be toppled by the Arab Spring revolts, died Thursday in Saudi Arabia, Tunisia´s foreign ministry told AFP.“We had confirmation of his death 30 minutes ago,” the ministry said, without giving further details.
-The exiled 83-year-old´s lawyer, Mounir Ben Salha, confirmed the news, citing family members and Ben Ali´s doctor.
-Ben Ali, who ruled his North African country from 1987 until 2011, was viewed by some as a bulwark against Islamist extremism, but faced criticism for muzzling the opposition and his reluctance to embrace democracy.
+TUNIS: Former Tunisian president Zine El Abidine Ben Ali, the first leader to be toppled by the Arab Spring revolts, died Thursday in Saudi Arabia, Tunisia's foreign ministry told AFP.
+"We had confirmation of his death 30 minutes ago," the ministry said, without giving further details.
+Ben Ali, who ruled his North African country from 1987 until 2011, was viewed by some as a bulwark against Islamist extremism.

-TUNIS: Former Tunisian president Zine El Abidine Ben Ali, the first leader to be toppled by the Arab Spring revolts, died Thursday in Saudi Arabia, Tunisia´s foreign ministry told AFP.“We had confirmation of his death 30 minutes ago,” the ministry said, without giving further details.
-The exiled 83-year-old´s lawyer, Mounir Ben Salha, confirmed the news, citing family members and Ben Ali´s doctor.
-Ben Ali, who ruled his North African country from 1987 until 2011, was viewed by some as a bulwark against Islamist extremism, but faced criticism for muzzling the opposition and his reluctance to embrace democracy.
+TUNIS: Former Tunisian president Zine El Abidine Ben Ali, the first leader to be toppled by the Arab Spring revolts, died Thursday in Saudi Arabia, Tunisia's foreign ministry told AFP.
+"We had confirmation of his death 30 minutes ago," the ministry said, without giving further details.
+Ben Ali, who ruled his North African country from 1987 until 2011, was viewed by some as a bulwark against Islamist extremism.